Camaro Tech

 Camaro Performance Brake Systems and Accessories:

-Improvements in braking are achieved by increasing the stability of the braking apparatus and by increasing the torque applied by the braking system.
+Improvements in braking performance are achieved by increasing the stability of the braking apparatus and by increasing the torque applied by the braking system to effect the rotational velocity of the wheel.

 Stability is improved by increasing the stiffness and rigidity of the system at all temperatures.
 Stiff and securely mounted calipers with low thermal distortion are required for good braking.
 Stability is also improved by balanced clamping pressure applied to the rotor and precise and controlled modulation of the brake actuation.